rjonnal/processing_ao_fdml_foct/README.md

 #### Important parameters:

 1. `layer_names`: although the data are registered using cone mosaic projections, the resulting strip registration values can be used to render any of the images in the dataset's projections directories (see above).

+2. `left_crop` and `right_crop`: as with registration, portions of the image affected by sinusoidal resonant scanning may be cropped before rendering.
+This improves the overall correspondence of the registered strips, and prevents misaligned structures near the edges from reducing image quality.
+While the values should be equal or similar to those used for registration, the algorithm does not require this to be so.

 #### Running the script: